Bulging disc treatment methods

 A bulging disc occurs when the tough outer wall of a spinal disc weakens, usually due to natural aging or an injury pushing the disc outside of its normal boundary and into the spinal canal, thereby compressing a nerve root.
 This can cause pain, tingling, numbness, weakness and a loss of mobility if the bulge compresses the spinal cord or an exiting nerve root.
 To learn about the conservative and surgical treatments available to relieve a bulging disc, read the following article.

 If you have been diagnosed with a bulging disc, your doctor should first recommend an approach consisting of nonsurgical treatments.
 For many patients, these treatments are able to effectively relieve symptoms and bring a return to regular activity.
 Techniques and recommendations your doctor may prescribe include:

-- Anti-inflammatory medication
+- Over-the-counter pain medication

-- Application of heat and/or cold
+- Application of hot and cold compresses

 - Physical therapy